ladroid/goku/README.md

 * ~~make finally a separate .rs file instead of one big~~

-* make a viewport instead of current solution with canvas (probably need a separate window inside of app with combination of sdl2 and imgui)
+* ~~make a viewport instead of current solution with canvas (probably need a separate window inside of app with combination of sdl2 and OpenGL)~~

 * combine with wgpu ([Example from sdl2 lib](https://github.com/Rust-SDL2/rust-sdl2/blob/master/examples/raw-window-handle-with-wgpu/main.rs) and [imgui renderer for wgpu-rs](https://github.com/Yatekii/imgui-wgpu-rs))